listellodavide/onion-factory/Readme.md

 Add in your environment variables:
 STRIPE_API_SECRETKEY

+## Build an image
+`./gradlew  bootBuildImage --no-publishImage --imageName=onion-factory:latest` You can use your username/onion-factory:latest and skip the --no-publishImage to upload the image to your docker hub.
+But don't be an idiot and upload the image with your secret key in it. then try:

+`docker compose -f docker-compose.dev.yaml up` to close:

+`docker compose -f docker-compose.dev.yaml down -v`

 ## Troubleshooting
 If you encounter issues, ensure that:
 1. stop and remove all containers and volumes: